ichkq/Secure-Note-Taker-Browser-Extension/README.md

 5. **Verify Installation**
    - Visit any website
-   - A purple floating button (➕) should appear in the bottom-right corner
+   - A black floating button (➕) should appear in the bottom-right corner
    - Click the extension icon in the toolbar to access the main interface

 ---